Kyyneko/Scalability-Testing-With-Gatling/README.md

-# Performance Testing with Gatling
+# Scalability Testing with Gatling

-A performance testing project using **Gatling** to evaluate the scalability and stability of the target API.
+A Scalability testing project using **Gatling** to evaluate the scalability and stability of the target API.

 ---

 ## 📚 General Information

-- **Project Name**: Performance Testing with Gatling
+- **Project Name**: Scalability Testing with Gatling
 - **Tools**:
   - Gatling (3.13.1)
   - Maven